StraylightSky/coding-exercise-bot/README.md

 ## **Instructions**

 You will build a bot.
-This is intentionally open-ended, but many (free) resources and tutorials have been curated for you and are in the section below, *resources*.
+This is intentionally open-ended, but many (free) resources and tutorials have been curated for you and are in the section below, [Resources](https://github.com/Revmaker/coding-exercise-bot/blob/master/README.md#resources).
 You’ll make decisions such as:

 * Should you code everything from scratch, start with a framework like Botkit, or use a more all-in-one GUI like API.ai?